 Our work will be centred around the customer.
-It will consider consumer preferences, and how the products, services, and pricing offered by retailers and networks can meet these.
+It will consider consumer preferences, based on evidence of actual behaviour and what customers tell us, and how the products, services, and pricing offered by retailers and networks can meet these preferences.